Romans 12:12

 hospitality to strangers in spite of the perils of our society.
 If someone is a

-also be good things.
-The Bible says that through hospitality, some have even
+may also be good things.
+The Bible says that through hospitality some have even

 entertained angels unawares.
-The message of Rom.
-12:13 is obvious: you cannot
+The message of Romans 12:13 is obvious: you cannot

 claim to care about someone in a spiritual sense, if you do not also care about